seriyvolk83/logs2indexeddb/README.md

     ...

 Open console2db_test.html and look through the code and comments on the page.
 Also look into Javascript Console of errors occur.

+To download a file with all logs from database:

+    l2i.download();

+You can invoke it right from Javascript Console or attach to buttom click event handler.